-- Inspire the citizens of metro Springfield to take action on the issues that are important to them.
+- Inspire the citizens of metro Springfield to vote and take action on the issues that are important to them.

 - Help our readers connect to their community and discover the best of the Ozarks — arts, culture, food, and the great outdoors.

 Digital-only news source

 You will find the Daily Citizen only online — through your desktop computer, laptop, tablet or smartphone.
 Most people will sign up for a daily email newsletter to get updates and direct weblinks to the latest news and other features.
 You also will be able to follow us on social media, particularly Facebook and Twitter.